tintinrevient/machine-learning-for-human-vision-and-language/lab-assignment-1/source-code/README.md

 [3,]   -2    0    1
 ```

-Calculate the sum value of the output:
+Calculate the sum of the output:
 ```
 > sum <- sum(output)